The advancement of education in Literature, Science and Art.

 The provision of lectures and discussions; the publication of reports, papers and proceedings; the support of the City Museum or the Museum of the Society under the terms of its presentation to the City Council; and by any other means that may from time to time appear to the Council to be desirable.

-A quorum shall consist of five members of the Council.
+A quorum shall consist of eight members of the Council.
+Council meetings may be held remotely on the President’s authority, provided they are quorate.

 All members of the Council must be current members of the Society.